Michigan apples patiently waiting to become cider

 Special Ciders (imho)

 Many people have asked me to list my favorite ciders -- ciders that I think are really special -- so I'm finally doing so!
 When I started drinking cider, I tended towards traditional "apple-y" dry ciders, since I thought they were somehow better... sophisticated, more pure.
 But there are so many of these ciders that after a while I burned out on them.
 I've never liked super-sweet ciders, so I've landed in the sometimes dry (but interesting) to semi-sweet range.
 I especially like complex ciders.
 Here's a list of what I think are special ciders, highlighting those available in the upper-midwest.
-Note that I have not tried any Brix Cider yet, but hope to recitify that as soon as Omicron passes.
+Note that I have not tried any Brix Cider yet, but hope to recitify that as soon as the pandemic passes.

 SEMI-DRY (A FEW ARE DRY) TO SEMI-SWEET